CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  -  Can be used at the Free Council.

 #### Mallorn
- -  Card Erratum: The first sentence should read: "Playable at Bag End only if Earth of Galadriel's Orchard is stored there."
+ -  _Card Erratum_: The first sentence should read: "_**Playable at Bag End only if Earth of Galadriel's Orchard is stored there.**_"

 #### Many Turns and Doublings
- -  If Gates of Morning is in play, Many Turns and Doublings can cancel hazards by reducing the hazard limit to the point where the hazard resolving is no longer playable.
+ -  If _Gates of Morning_ is in play, _Many Turns and Doublings_ can cancel hazards by reducing the hazard limit to the point where the hazard resolving is no longer playable.
 If this is done to an on-guard card, the card is returned to the player's hand.

 #### Marvels Told
  -  May be played during the site phase by a character in another company, as if he were in the company resolving their site phase.